developers15/Image-Ip-Grabber/README.md

 __________________________________________________________________________
-#How to Setup!
+How to Setup!

 ip_api_key: Go to ipdata.co and sign up, from there create a new API Key and then paste it in the 2 quotes.
-ip_se_api_key: Go to ipdata.co, and sign up as well.
+ip_se_api_key: Go to ip2location.io, and sign up as well.
 Create a new API Key and then paste it in the 2 quotes as like last time.
 webhook: Copy and Paste your discord webhook and put it in the 2 quotes
 webhook_name: The name of the webhook.
 image_path: Since this is mainly using replit, go ahead and get a image of any type.
 I highly recommand jpg though.
 But anyways,